What do flea larvae look like? If you are concerned that you may have a flea problem, you are likely looking out for various signs.

 - It will be covered in tiny hairs, which are very light in color.

-The flea larvae are known to feed on the flea dust, which is essentially the waste product left behind from the adult fleas and so you might notice these creatures around areas where flea dust is present.
+The flea larvae are known to feed on the flea dust, which is essentially the waste product left behind from the adult fleas, and so you might notice these creatures around areas where flea dust is present.

 Where Do Flea Larvae Hide Out?

-The most favored place for the flea larvae is near the host animal, so you will often find them either on the animal itself or in areas where the animal is regularly present, such as its bed.
+The most popular place for the flea larvae is near the host animal, so you will often find them either on the animal itself or in areas where the animal is regularly present, such as its bed.

-The reason for this is that if you kill them at this stage, this will stop them from hiding in nooks and crannies during the pupa stage, which is known to be much more challenging to tackle.
+If you kill them at this stage, this will stop them from hiding in nooks and crannies during the pupa stage, which is known to be much more challenging to tackle.

 Related: Diatomaceous Earth for Fleas on Dogs

 How Do I Get Rid Of Flea Larvae?